 Bees love white clover flowers for both pollen and nectar.
 People who grow fruit or trees which rely on bees for pollination may find that the presence of white clover improves pollination.

 Disadvantages and weaknesses:

-White clover needs moisture.
+This clover needs moisture.
 It doesn’t tolerate drought conditions very well and needs summer rain or irrigation to thrive.
 Whilst it will grow more successfully in infertile conditions than other plants, it will not grow without a decent level of phosphorus in the soil.
-Luckily, this can be solved with some simple fertilising.
+Luckily, this can be solved with some simple fertilizing.

 White clover is relatively resistant to leaf diseases but can be prone to root or stolon rot in adverse conditions.
-Build-up of vegetation on aged stems and stolons can lead to susceptibility to developing disease and insect problems.
+A build-up of vegetation on aged stems and stolons can lead to susceptibility to developing disease and insect problems.
 However, regular cutting or grazing encourages new plant growth and removes this risk.
-In a pasture or a well maintained living mulch, risk of diseases and pests is low.
+In a pasture or a well-maintained living mulch, the risk of diseases and pests is low.

 Southern areas of Australia with reasonable rainfall are the locations which will see the most successful white clover crops.
 Whilst the soil type and conditions rarely need to be considered when deciding on whether to plant white clover or not, rainfall is.
 For white clover to survive a summer there needs to be either irrigation (or watering in smaller patches) or rainfall.

-In a dryland area white clover is best planted in mid-autumn to early winter in moist conditions.
-In an irrigated or tablelands area white clover can be planted in spring.
+It is best planted in mid-autumn to early winter in moist conditions in a dryland area.
+In an irrigated or tablelands area, it can be planted in spring.
 The amount of seed mix needed will be between 1-2 kilograms per hectare if used in a mix.